vikramkannav/Tanda/source/includes/_authentication.md

 ## Sign up

-This API is used for the sign up.In this API not required to be passed in header section.
+This API is used for the sign up.In this API auth token not required to be passed in header section.

 ```shell
 curl -X POST \